 Thanksgiving can be a high-pressure event with all of the food prep, guest preferences, wine selections and seating arrangements, but it doesn't have to be.
 While turkey tends to take the spotlight, it's really the savory sides that demand the perfect pairings from a wine on Thanksgiving Day.
 The white and dark meat of the roasted bird is pretty easy to please; however, the herb-filled stuffing, cranberry sauce or relish, and roasted veggies can put the pairing pressure on for snagging... the most versatile bottle of wine.

-If you need some tried and true turkey day pairing partners or are hoping to find some stellar wines that offer an adventurous tasting tour through lesser known grapes or regions?
+If you need some tried and true turkey day pairing partners or are hoping to find some stellar wines that offer an adventurous tasting tour through lesser-known grapes or regions?
 We've rounded up a stellar group of wines that are sure to please palates and pocketbooks.
-Check out our 2016 Thanksgiving wine picks and pairings - at a range of price points running from a budget friendly $10 to a special occasion $40.
+Check out our favorite Thanksgiving wine picks and pairings at price points ranging from a budget-friendly $6 to a special occasion $40.

 01 of 11

 Delivering plenty of ripe raspberry and bright cherry on the nose mixed with earthy undertones and sweet vanilla spice.
 The palate profile on this Russian River Valley Pinot is brimming with a triple berry blend of raspberry, blackberry, and strawberry.
 Offering up silky textures and a medium-bodied style and perfect for pairing with a variety of Thanksgiving favorites, the J Vineyards Russian River Valley Pinot packs plenty of food pairing diversity.